RaulMGS/Anvil-UW-Patcher/README.md

 # Anvil UW Patcher
-Anvil UW Patcher is a patcher tool that brings ultrawide support for cutscenes in Ubisoft's AnvilNext engine based Games.
+Anvil UW Patcher is a byte patcher tool that brings ultrawide support for cutscenes in Ubisoft's AnvilNext engine based Games.

 ## Usage